 On the right side of the screen, you will see your ‘Competitor Keywords’ suggestions.
 These are the keywords you are not yet ranking for while your competitors are.
 The basic idea is to provide you a list of keywords that you might be missing out on.

 Let’s move on to our second tool here, the ‘Keyword Spy’.

-Using the Keyword Spy tool, you can directly spy on the keywords your competitors are using and add them to your Keyword Tracking page.
+Using the Keyword Spy tool, you can directly spy on the keywords your mobile app competitors are using and add them to your Keyword Tracking page.
 When doing some keyword research, make sure to use keyword spy to analyze the keywords of your competitors.

 You can choose which competitor you want to see the data for by either searching their name in the search box or by choosing one of your tracked competitors from the drop-down at the right side of the search box.

 Finally, it’s worth mentioning the ‘Keyword Research’ tool.
 The purpose of this tool is to give you some long tail keyword ideas by looking at the trends of the App Store and/or the Google Play Store.

 You can search for a short tail (seed) keyword and see the most popular long tail keywords associated with that keyword on the ‘Search Suggestions’ section.
 You can track these keywords to see the relevant metrics for them and further optimize your keyword strategy.
 Below the Search Suggestions section, you can see the related keyword for the keyword you searched for.
 These are the most searched keywords that are related to your keyword in some way.